zehdari/riptide_onboarding/src/riptide_turtle/README.md

 4. **Restart the turtle node:**

     If the turtle node is currently running, ctrl+c in the terminal to stop it.
-Type `bash` and hit enter, then restart the node:
+Type `bash` and hit enter to start a new bash session, then restart the node:

     ```bash
     ros2 run riptide_turtle turtle_node.py